ddaaggeett/whiteSocket/README.md

 To rid the internet and economy of a 'like-based' value system -> see Douglas Rushkoff -> https://www.youtube.com/watch?v=6_n1Dro0Uec
 ____________________________________________________________________________

-BLOOPRINT.XYZ MODEL 1 DEVELOPED WITH:
+BLOOPRINT.XYZ MODEL 1 (ALPHA STAGE) DEVELOPED WITH:

 HARDWARE COST: ROUGH MAX ~ $2000